Wisconsin Prep Football Poll | AP News

 |NO

-Others receiving votes: Verona 3.
-Franklin 3.
-Baraboo 2.
-Sussex Hamilton 1.
-Sun Prairie East 1.
+Others receiving votes: Hartland Arrowhead 7.
+River Falls 5.
+Sun Prairie East 4.
+Appleton North 1.
+Oak Creek 1.

 |School